habibcomsats/NVFlare/docs/faq.rst

 #.
 What is :ref:`Provisioning <provisioning>`?

-    NVIDIA FLARE includes an Open Provision API that allows you to generate mutual-trusted system-wide configurations, or startup kits, that allow all participants to join the NVIDIA FLARE system from across different locations.
+    [BLINDED] FLARE includes an Open Provision API that allows you to generate mutual-trusted system-wide configurations, or startup kits, that allow all participants to join the [BLINDED] FLARE system from across different locations.
 This mutual-trust is a mandatory feature of Open Provision API as every participant authenticates others by the information inside the configuration.
 The configurations usually include, but are not limited to: